cloudControl/documentation/Guides/NodeJS/Express.md

-# Node.js, Express and MongoDB on cloudControl
+# Deploying an Express  Application

 ## Introduction
-This example demonstrates how to build a simple cloudControl Node.js app with a [MongoDB] backend.
+This example demonstrates how to build a simple cloudControl Express app with a [MongoDB].
+Express is the Node.js web framework, and MongoDB is the backend database.

 ## Prerequisites
-Before we get started, you need to get access to the Node.js code for the app in Github.
+Before we get started, you need to get access to the app code in Github.

-To make a clone of the Node.js app from the repository using bash:
+To make a clone of the Express app from the repository, execute the following commands using bash:

 ~~~bash
 $ git clone git://github.com/cloudControl/node-js-sample node-js-mongodb-sample
 $ cd node-js-mongodb-sample
 ~~~

-Now you have a small, but fully functional Node.js application.
+Now you have a small, but fully functional Express application.

 ### Declaring dependencies using NPM
 The next step is to declare app dependencies.
 Node.js tracks dependencies using [npm].
 The dependency requirements must be specified in a `package.json`-file in your project's root directory.